arj03/dat-shared-files/README.md

 [issue](https://github.com/datproject/dat-node/issues/222) for a bit more background.

-This modules solved the problem by symlinking files into folders.
+This modules solves the problem by symlinking files into folders.
 In this way the files are only stored once, but this also means that if you intend to share the files for a longer period of time, it is probably best to move them somewhere where they will not be deleted so